How Much Does a Social Worker Make a Year?

 How Much Do Starting Social Workers Make a Year?

 However, social workers can boost their salaries in various ways.
 For instance, climbing the ladder at an agency can land you a director of social work position with a salary between $71,000 and $116,500.
-This position usually requires higher education and years of experience.
+This position usually requires higher education and many years of experience.

 No matter how much you’re earning, it’s a good idea to set and track financial goals.
 A money tracker app is one tool that can help you monitor your spending and saving.